woocommerce/woocommerce-gateway-amazon-pay/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

-== Screenshots ==

-1. The Amazon Pay button on the cart page.
-2. Picking billing and shipping addresses on the checkout page.

 == Changelog ==

 = 2.0.0 - 2021-05-11 =